 In 2009, Amazon tried to play the same tricks but got into trouble when the Tokyo National Tax Agency caught Amazon red-handed.
 The Japanese tax authority wared Amazon to pay $119 million in taxes for unreported income in Japan.

 Amazon, run by Jeff Bezos, the world’s wealthiest person, is accused as the worst offender as the company has been “aggressively avoiding” tax over the past few decades.

-According to Fair Tax mark’s report, Amazon is dodging and delaying the tax by shifting revenue to low tax countries.
-The report stated that regarding Amazon’s revenue ($960.5)and profit ($26.8)for this decade, its effective tax rate was 12.7%, while the firm paid just $3.4billion.
+According to Fair Tax mark’s report, Amazon dodges and delays the tax by shifting revenue to low-tax countries.
+The report stated that Amazon’s revenue ($960.5)and profit ($26.8)for this decade, its effective tax rate was 12.7%, while the firm paid just $3.4billion.

-The company is facing serious criticism from customers and its own workers for its role in climate change.
-Huge energy waste by its massive servers and cloud computing activities are causing a high carbon footprint.
+The company faces severe criticism from customers and workers for its role in climate change.
+Huge energy waste from massive servers and cloud computing activities is causing a high carbon footprint.

 According to an Amazon spokesperson:

-According to The Guardian’s 2015 report, the company has been disobeying rules by selling banned items such as pepper-spray guns, stun guns, and concealed cutting weapons.
+According to The Guardian’s 2015 report, the company has been disobeying rules by selling banned items such as pepper spray, stun guns, and concealed cutting weapons.